-Licensed dieticians and licensed nutritionists enrolled with MHCP may provide MNT & Diabetic Outpatient Self-Management (DSMT) services for MHCP fee-for-service (FFS) recipients when prescribed or referred by a physician.
+Licensed dieticians and licensed nutritionists enrolled with MHCP may provide MNT & Diabetic Outpatient Self-Management (DSMT) services for MHCP fee-for-service (FFS) members when prescribed or referred by a physician.

-The medical professionals who may prescribe or refer recipients for MNT & DSMT services include:
+The medical professionals who may prescribe or refer members for MNT & DSMT services include:

-Providers should contact the managed care organization (MCO) provider services call center about coverage before providing services to MHCP recipients enrolled in an MCO.
+Providers should contact the managed care organization (MCO) provider services call center about coverage before providing services to MHCP members enrolled in an MCO.

-MA and MinnesotaCare recipients are eligible for MNT.
+MA and MinnesotaCare members are eligible for MNT.

 MNT is a preventive health service and is not a covered service under the following programs: